berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 #### Fast traversal: 'mutable' nodes

 Finally, we had a node with cache – for fast access to the database.
 But we still didn't have fast node traversal, like in Alain's tests.
-This is because each time you iterate Alain's `for` loop, you have to create a new node: `^BCAT("lvd",1)  ^BCAT("lvd",2)`, etc.  So I made function `cachearray_subst()` to re-use the same array, altering just the last subscript.
+This is because each time you iterate Alain's `for` loop, you have to create a new node: `^BCAT("lvd",1)  ^BCAT("lvd",2)`, etc.  So I made the function `cachearray_subst()` re-use the same array, altering just the last subscript.

 But changing a node's subscripts is dodgy.
 It makes the same node object in Lua refer to a different database node than it used to.
 Imagine that you're the programmer and have stored that Lua object for use later (e.g., when scanning through to find the highest value node: `maxnode = thisnode`).[^mutable] You'll still be expecting the stored maxnode to point to the maximum node.